khusbume1/myproject/README.md

 6) Double click on it, and run the project either by pressing F5 from your keyboard or click on the browser shown.The browser name can be seen under the Debug Option.

-6) After you execute the project you will be directed to the browser.
+7) After you execute the project you will be directed to the browser.
 I have used the local host server for this.

 8) At browser you can find links for Feature 1 and Feature 2.

 9) Click on Feature1, ft1.txt will be created.

 10) Click on Feature2, ft2.txt will be created.

+11)Inside the controller folder, there are two functions.
+ReadingFromText() is the function written to address feature 1 and HashTag() is the function written to address feature 2.

+12)There are two models, TweetModel is used for feature one and TwitterModel is used for feature two.

 Note:
 1)Feature 1 has been completed all.